R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

 In order to follow this tutorial you should already have done the following:

 - Sign-up for a [Conclave Cloud Beta](https://www.dev.conclave.cloud/) account and log in to the portal.
-- Download and install the `cli` tool for your operating system and verify it works.
+- Download and install the `ccl` tool for your operating system and verify it works.
 - Upload the simple.js function to [Conclave Cloud Beta](https://www.dev.conclave.cloud/) by following the steps documented in ["Creating your first function"](/creating-your-first-function/).